Jupyter4Science/nbdev_app_template/README.md

 Got a Python project or Jupyter notebook?
 Want to turn it into a web applilcation?

-This repository contains example code, written in [Python](https://www.python.org/), that you can easily modify.
-It can act as a template to show how you can use [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) to build an interactive web application.
+This repository contains easy-to-modify [Python](https://www.python.org/) code.
+It demonstrates using [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) to build an interactive web application.
 It relies on [Jupyter](https://jupyter.org/) notebook infrasturcture.
-However, the app looks like a web app - not a notebook.
+However, the app looks like a web app, not a notebook.
 Further, it demonstrates the use of [Docker](https://www.docker.com/) and [Voilà](https://github.com/voila-dashboards/voila) to allow the app to be hosted on composable infrastructure.
 The example code uses [pandas](https://pandas.pydata.org/) for data access and [Matplotlib](https://matplotlib.org/) to generate plots.

 The template was developed so researchers can quickly and easily put their project on the web without getting bogged down in conventional web developement (AJAX, HTML, CSS, JS, etc.).
 The example notebook uses global temperature data from NASA to show how users can view, search, download, and plot data using an interactive, web enabled tool.